-High school students must earn a final course grade (for each class) of 70 in order to remain at ARJ.
+High school students must earn a final course grade (for each class) of 70 or higher in each course.
+Students that do not meet those requirements will be placed on Academic Probation for the following semester.
 Students who do not pass a course may enroll in summer school.
 No more than 3 summer school courses can be taken.
-Students who fail more than 3 courses cannot stay on track for graduation through summer school and will be returned to their zoned school.
+Students who fail courses will be remanded back to their zone school and will need to attend summer school to stay on track for graduation.